Finger screw and starter pawl removal and assembly

 mechanical skills can also

-modify them for reuse.
-This is recommended for pilots who do their own engine work.
+modify them for reuse and is recommended for pilots who do their own engine work.
 It is impossible to correctly torque the

 finger screws when reinstalling them unless the pawls and springs are removed.
 The cooling fan spins at over 9,000 RPM and must be properly attached.
 A loose cooling fan will grind